dangitrp/medical-rp-guide/docs/Hospital/Mental-Health.md

 - Continued sessions (potential character development)

 ### General Psychiatric Exam
+This can be generally used if a patient is coming in to voluntarily receive a psychiatric exam to get cleared for work.

 - General Information:
   - What is your name, age, and current occupation?